|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During July 1937 departs Kobe on a cruise to New York and later that year completes four more trips from Kobe to New York.
 During 1938-1940, makes three trips per year to New York.
 During 1941, makes one trip to New York.

 Requisitioned by the Japanese Navy on July 6, 1941 and converted into a seaplane tender at Kure Navy Yard at Kure, completed during August.
 Assigned to retired captain Aoki Setsuji the ship is assigned to the Third Fleet, 2nd Base Unit.

-During August, conversion is completed and assigned six E13A1 Jake reconnaissance floatplanes, with two in reserve.
+During August 1941 conversion is completed and assigned six E13A1 Jake reconnaissance floatplanes, with two in reserve.
 Seaplane tail codes "X-x".
-Departs Kure and arrives at Sasebo on September 5 then to Maizuru and Saeki for additional work and training, then assigned to captain Ushuku Shuichi.
+Departs Kure and arrives at Sasebo on September 5, 1941.
+Afterwads to Maizuru and Saeki for additional work and training, then assigned to captain Ushuku Shuichi.
 During November, patrols off Chichi Jima, then to Yokosuka and dry docked on November 11-30 then departs for Ominato.